mvdbr4nd/solarbridge-growatt/README.md

                  PC817 p4 ------ Outer (2x)

 ### Optional
-On GPIO 4 a resistor (330 ohm and red LED are connected in series PIN D2 ----  Resistor 33Ohm) ---- (Long LED lead ---- LED ---- Short LED Lead) ----- GND
+On GPIO 4 a resistor (330 ohm and red LED are connected in series:

+    PIN D2 ----  Resistor 33Ohm) ---- (Long LED lead ---- LED ---- Short LED Lead) ----- GND

-Note: by setting Led to BUILT_INLED you can use the internal led on the print of the wemos instead of this external LED.
+_by setting Led to BUILT_INLED you can use the internal led on the print of the wemos instead of this external LED_

 ### Instructions